1897 Vanderbilt Commodores football team: Virginia

-Post season
+Postseason

 Vanderbilt and Virginia would share the southern title.
 The American also reported that, "The Vanderbilt players were in a jolly humor yesterday with their miniature football pinned upon the labels of their coats.
 Joe Goodson, quarterback, was apparently out of training from a large ten-cent cigar he smoked, a gift of Benjamin Childers of Pulaski. `Tab' Farrell had his hair cut and other members were more or less changed in appearance."